loqui/im/README.md

 * WhatsApp and the WhatsApp logo are registered trademarks of WhatsApp Inc.
 * Hangouts, Gmail, Android, Google and the Google logo are registered trademarks of Google Inc., used with permission.
-* Facebook and Facebook Chat are registered trademarks of Facebook, Inc.
 * Nimbuzz is a registered trademark of Nimbuzz BV.
 * Microsoft Lync are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 * Nokia Ovi is a trademark or registered trademark of Nokia Corporation.